yorknouse/docs/pages/03-office.md

 These are served by the Nouse Storage folder run by IT Services.
 The folder itself if located at `smb://storage.its.york.ac.uk/yususocs/Nouse` with `current` and `archive` being sub-directories.
 Storage can also be connected to on a Windows machine by a UNC path.
 Any issues with the folder need to be directed to the YUSU IT Coordinator who is our DCO (Departmental Computing Officer).

-The machines in the office map the folder using a non-personal IT account (which is "owned" by the Tech Director, remember to transfer ownership before leaving the university).
-The password for this account is in the password database, and should be treated as a secret.
+The machines in the office map the folder using a non-personal IT account - univ (which is "owned" by the Tech Director, remember to transfer ownership before leaving the university).
+The password for this account should be treated as a secret.

 We also allow editors who own the correct version of InDesign to connect via their personal devices to the `current` folder only.
 Access to this is handled by [permman](http://permman.york.ac.uk), and everyone's access (except that of the tech team and any `univ` or `admn` accounts) should be removed with the election of a new team.